kungfu-king-betty/cordova-plugin-native-app-update/README.md

 ### Android

 - Add ```implementation 'com.google.android.play:core:1.6.3'``` to your dependencies in your build.gradle file
 - Make sure you are using Java 1.8 or greater.
-In your build.gradle file look for *compileOptions* and verify your version matches or is greater than what is shown below
+In your build.gradle file look for *compileOptions* and verify your version matches or is greater than what is shown below:
 ```
 compileOptions {
     sourceCompatibility JavaVersion.VERSION_1_8